Teuthidodrilus: Physical characteristics

 The collected specimens ranged in size from 2 to 9.4 cm in body length.
 The holotype has a body width of around 1 cm.
 Adults are light brown when alive, becoming light black in color when preserved.
 Juveniles are almost transparent.

 The body is divided into 25 segments (chaetigers) with pairs of large flattened paddle-shaped notopodia, around 15 mm in length.
 Each notopodium has greater than 50 chaetae (bristles) arranged into a fin-like shape, except the first segment which has less than 10.
 Alongside the notopodia are pairs of neuropodia, each with around 2 to 4 chaetae.

 The head segment (prostomium) supports five pairs of long appendages.
 Four pairs of appendages are sensory and breathing organs (branchiae) at least 68 mm in length.
 They are arranged along the upper and side ridges of the head, arising from the pair of feather-like nuchal organs which analyze chemical signals in the sea.
 The fifth pair of appendages are grooved and coiled feeding palps arising from below the mouth, which is located in the front-bottom corner of the head.

 Their internal anatomy is relatively visible from the outside since their outer body is semi-transparent.
 Two parallel ventral nerve cords run lengthwise throughout the body, fusing into two pairs of ganglia in each segment.
 The gut forms three loops in the second to sixth segments.
 The circulatory system consists of a heart body and large vessels leading to the gills.
 The pair of nephridia extends from the first segment to the fifth segment.
 The female gonads are located in the second to fourth segments with beige-colored grape-like clusters of variously-sized ova (with a maximum diameter of 1 mm).

 Behavioral characteristics

 Not much is known of this creature’s behavior other than its ability to swim with proficiency using their paddle-like notopodia.
-It is categorized as a suspension eater since it consumes marine snow, which consists of pieces from animals, plants, feces and other organic materials that precipitate from the higher parts of the ocean towards the abyss.
+It is categorized as a suspension feeder since it consumes marine snow, which consists of pieces from animals, plants, feces and other organic materials that precipitate from the higher parts of the ocean towards the abyss.

 In total, sixteen specimens were observed and seven were collected within just a few dives suggesting that this animal is a common member of the benthopelagic community of the Celebes Sea basin.